zettajs/zettajs.github.io/projects/_posts/2014-09-18-IoT-Security-System.md

 # Step #3: Link to the Cloud

+At this point, your LED API is only available locally.
+Let's make the LED API available from the cloud.

 1. In the Cloud9 IDE console, open the `server.js` file.
 Write code to `link` your Zetta server on the BeagleBone to a Zetta server running in the cloud.

    Add **line 7**: